kitlangton/zio-magic/README.md

 ```

 ----
-*Versus leaving out a dependency when manually constructing your layer*  😭
+Versus leaving out a dependency when manually constructing your layer...

 ```scala
  val manualLayer: ULayer[Pie with Console] =